wangyifan349/digital-signature-hash-video-platform/README.md

 ## License

 GNU Affero General Public License v3.0 or later.

-Source repository: `https://github.com/wangyifan349/digital-signature-hash-video-platform`.
+## Sponsor

+If the Digital Signature Hash Video Platform is useful to you, consider supporting its continued development, security review, documentation, and maintenance by buying me a coffee ☕.

+Bitcoin (BTC):

+`bc1qnavxqr67kt7jje2tl4rlksmaspzwrzu67f6z5e`

+Your support helps improve this project’s Ed25519 signature workflow, SHA-256 integrity verification, public-key and hash-based search, and long-term maintenance.